lean-delivery/lean-delivery.github.io-src/content/articles/2_infrastructure_as_code.rst

 and then executes it to build the described infrastructure.
 As the configuration changes, Terraform is able to determine what changed and create incremental execution plans which can be applied.

-Pros:

--  Cloud agnostic
--  Huge community

-Cons:

--  Terraform state is key and if corrupted it can't be restored
--  No build-in rollback capability

 Technical diferences of IaC tools